 N – Finally, ask the prospect questions that help them understand how valuable your solution could be in solving their business’s problem (Need-Payoff) e.g. “Why is gaining plenty of high-quality sales leads important to your future?”

 It’s easy to see how asking SPIN questions benefit the prospect as much as you.
-The process helps them understand how they can improve their business and prevent future problems.
+The process helps them understand how they can improve their business and prevent future problems and will make sales lead qualification easier.
 It also provides you with the perfect structure to withdraw the BANT detail you need, while propelling your sales lead further down the pipeline – a winning combination.